Dasmariñas: History

-Foundation and Spanish rule
+Foundation and Spanish Ruling

-In the 19th century during Spanish rule, Dasmariñas was originally called Tampus meaning "end of the forest" in the local Tagalog language.
-It was formerly a barrio of Imus.
-It was once a part of a vast Recollect Hacienda that supported the various missionary activities of the Recollects in the Philippines and in Spain.
+In the 19th century, during the Spanish colonial period, Dasmariñas was originally called Tampus, meaning "end of the forest" in the local Tagalog language.
+It was formerly a barrio of Imus and part of a vast Recollect hacienda that supported the various missionary activities of the Recollects in the Philippines and Spain.

-On April 9, 1864, a council composed of the Archbishop of Manila, the politico-military governor of Cavite, the Prior Provincial of the Augustinian Recollect Order and the parish priest of Imus met to discuss the creation of the new town and parish to separate from Imus.
+On April 9, 1864, a council composed of the Archbishop of Manila, the politico-military governor of Cavite, the Prior Provincial of the Augustinian Recollect Order, and the parish priest of Imus met to discuss the creation of a new town and parish to separate from Imus.
 At that time, there were only 643 inhabitants in Tampus.
-After thorough discussions, Rafaél de Echagüe, the Governor-General of the Philippines approved the creation of the new town on May 12, 1864, with Don Juan Ramirez elected as the first town head or gobernadorcillo.
-The creation of the town was different from most other towns of Cavite.
-For the first time, a town was created not by a petition of the local populace and its local officials, as required by legal procedures and custom at that time.
-Instead, high ranking church officials and the Cavite politico-military governor were the prime initiators of its foundation.
+After thorough discussions, Rafaél de Echagüe, the Governor-General of the Philippines, approved the creation of the new town on May 12, 1864, with Don Juan Ramirez elected as the first town head, or gobernadorcillo.

+The creation of the town was unique among other towns in Cavite.
+For the first time, a town was established not through a petition from the local populace and its officials, as was customary and legally required, but instead through the initiative of high-ranking church officials and the Cavite politico-military governor.

-An ensemble of nipa houses in the other barrios of the hacienda like Malinta, Nancaan, Salacay, Paliparan, Malagasang and Salitran were grouped and migrated into a reduccion (reduction) in Tampus in 1866.
-Reduccion originally meant the religious and civic aspects of missionary activities.
-Later, it came to mean the process of resettling and unifying a community, thereby creating a newly organized town.
-For the Spanish missionaries and friars, this process was advantageous not only for evangelization but also for bringing people under the Spanish rule.
-The new town could be reached through a good network of roads and bridges built by the best architects and engineers of the Recollect Order.
+An ensemble of nipa houses from other barrios of the hacienda, such as Malinta, Nancaan, Salacay, Paliparan, Malagasang, and Salitran, was grouped and migrated into a reducción (reduction) in Tampus in 1866.
+Reducción originally referred to the religious and civic aspects of missionary activities but later came to mean the process of resettling and unifying a community, thus creating a newly organized town.
+For the Spanish missionaries and friars, this process was advantageous for evangelization and consolidating Spanish rule.
+The new town could be accessed through a well-constructed network of roads and bridges built by the Recollect Order's architects and engineers.

-In the same year, it was renamed to Perez-Dasmariñas in honor of the seventh Governor General of the Philippines, Don Gómez Pérez Dasmariñas (1590–1593).
-Governor Dasmariñas, a Knight of Santiago, was a native of Galicia, Spain and a former magistrate of Murcia and Cartagena, Spain who brought a lot of economic improvements during the early days of colonization.
+In the same year, it was renamed Perez-Dasmariñas in honor of the seventh Governor-General of the Philippines, Don Gómez Pérez Dasmariñas (1590–1593).
+Governor Dasmariñas, a Knight of Santiago, was a native of Galicia, Spain and a former magistrate of Murcia and Cartagena, Spain, who introduced significant economic improvements during the early days of colonization.

-Towards the end of 1866, Perez-Dasmariñas had complied with the requirements of a typical Philippine town.
-A spacious town plaza at the center of the town with the church and the convent made of stone and bricks, a courthouse made of wood and nipa, a primary school for children, and various houses made of nipa were built in designated areas.
-A cemetery was located around 200 yards away from the church and surrounded with wooden fence.
+By the end of 1866, Perez-Dasmariñas had met the requirements of a typical Philippine town.
+A spacious town plaza at the center was surrounded by a church and a convent made of stone and bricks, a courthouse constructed from wood and nipa, a primary school for children, and various houses made of nipa.
+A cemetery was situated approximately 200 yards away from the church and enclosed by a wooden fence.